Starbuck-project/Starbucks/README.md

 - **Footer:**
   - Offers a closing message, a link to the privacy policy, and copyright information.

-## Script
-Links to an external JavaScript file for additional functionality.
+  - Links to an external JavaScript file for additional functionality.

 ##  CSS Code